donaldsonlab/Documents/Hardware Docs/RC_DeepLabCut_Instructions.md

 config_path = deeplabcut.create_new_project(`Name of the project',`Name of the experimenter', [`Full path of video 1',`Full path of video2',`Full path of video3'], working_directory=`Full path of the working directory',copy_videos=True/False)
 ```

-### Configure the project
+## Configure the Project
 Now is the time to edit the config.yaml file to your desire.

-See instructions on how and what [here](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/functionDetails.md#b-configure-the-project)
+(Instructions about how and what to edit can be found [here](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/functionDetails.md#b-configure-the-project))

-### Label frames
+## Label Frames
 Extract frames from the given videos
 ```
 deeplabcut.extract_frames(config_path,‘automatic/manual’,‘uniform/kmeans’, userfeedback=False, crop=True/False)